Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 ## Bug fixes and improvements

-INSTRUCTIONS FOR CASM FOLKS (delete this line later): Replace any line below that contains your name with a one line description of the change tha occurred as a result of your Jira.
-Combine bullets together if it makes sense (eg. many Paradise bullets combined into a single "Support for Paradise hardware"..
+INSTRUCTIONS FOR CASM FOLKS (delete this line later): Replace any line below that contains your name with a one line description of the change that occurred as a result of your Jira.
+Combine bullets together if it makes sense (eg. many Paradise bullets were combined into a single "Support for Paradise hardware" bullet..

 * Added support for Paradise hardware
 * Fixed issue in `conman` in order to support Paradise hardware